Laser communication for space

 Image credit: NASA JPL

-Discover how satellite / CubeSat laser communications systems are adding value to smallsat and CubeSat missions.
+Discover how laser communication systems are adding value to smallsat and CubeSat missions.

-As the numbers of satellites in orbit continue to rise there is a greater need for effective communication solutions that can handle increasing data volumes.
+As the number of satellites in orbit continues to rise there is a greater need for effective communication solutions that can handle increasing data volumes.
 Optical communications may hold the answer, enabling operators to get more data from space to Earth faster and more efficiently.

 The drive for optical communication is also due to the crowding of traditional radio options in frequencies such as the S-band and X-band, which have been used for decades for satellite communication.